concourse/concourse/.github/pull_request_template.md

 <!--
 Hi there!
 Thanks for submitting a pull request to Concourse!

-Please ensure your PR title is appropriate because it will be used to generate the release note.
+The title of your pull request will be used to generate the release notes.
+Please make if a brief sentence that describes the PR in the imperative form.
+Please refrain from adding prefixes like 'feature:', and don't include a period at the end.
+(Thank you!)

+Examples: "Add feature to doohickey", "Fix panic during spline reticulation"

 To help us review your PR, please fill in the following information.
 -->